-The financial challenges have been considerable since with the club utilising the furlough scheme and deferrals with the HMRC and also being indebted to the club’s supporters purchasing over 7,500 season tickets to keep the club alive in 2020-21 - a season played out without supporters.
+The financial challenges have been considerable since with the club utilising the furlough scheme and deferrals with the HMRC and also being indebted to the club's supporters purchasing over 7,500 season tickets to keep the club alive in 2020-21 - a season played out without supporters.

 A statement read: "The board would like to place on record its thanks to each and every fan who supported the club through this period, which was undoubtedly the most challenging time for the club in generations."

-The club’s wage bill rose from £8.1m in 2018-19 to £11.1m and wage-related costs represented 78 per cent of turnover, viewed ‘as a sustainable level and well below the divisional average’, the statement read.
+The club's wage bills rose from £8.1m in 2018-19 to £11.1m and wage related costs represented 78 per cent of turnover, viewed 'as a sustainable level and well below the divisional average', the statement read.